MostafaElKaranshawy/Paint/README.md

 # Paint
-A Web based application for a Paint program.
+A Web based application for a Paint Program.